 - Pain and suffering

 When you choose Hach & Rose, LLP to represent you, you can trust that we have your best interests in mind.
 We will build the strongest case possible for you.
-We will fight for the maximum amount of compensation that may be legally yours.
+We will fight for the maximum compensation that may be legally yours.

 Most personal injury cases are settled outside the courtroom.
 However, we will be ready to go to trial if negotiations are unsuccessful.
 We work on a contingency basis.
-This means that we don’t get paid unless we obtain compensation for you.
+This means we don’t get paid unless we obtain compensation for you.
 You can rest easy knowing that there are no upfront costs.

 Contact Hach & Rose, LLP Today